A

 Japan could lose its 'developed nation' status and become an insignificant nation by 2050 according to a report in 2012 by Tokyo-based 21st Century Public Policy Institute, a think tank established in 1997 by the powerful Keidanren (Japan Business Federation).

+And the reasons?
+Chronic low birth rate and a greying population.
 The Japanese population will drop from 128 million in 2010 to 97 million in 2050 with a large proportion of old people.

 A shrinking and greying population coupled with a dwindling workforce caused by chronic low birth rate will combine with lower savings and shrivelling investment to drag the once mighty economy down.